sguox002/leetcode/leetcode-all.md

 ->>

 <<-135	Candy    		32.4%	Hard
 distribute candy according to rating.
+1d case.
 dp: left to right and right to left. simple version for 2d matrix similar problems.
 ->>